dijkm88/ms1/README.md

 ## Credits ##
 - - - -

 ### Content ###
-The content (text and some of the images) has been created together with my family member, whom the site is meant for.
+* The Dutch texts have been created by the site-owner.
+* The English texts have been translated from the original Dutch texts by Michael Dijk.

 ### Media ###
 Some of the images have been taken from pixabay.